Writing and Research Resources

 - Chicago author-date: in-text and reference list (17th edition).
 Updated to reflect the new 17th edition!

-- MLA: in-text and works cited and formatting and editing (8th edition)
+- Modern Language Association (MLA): in-text and works cited and formatting and editing (8th edition)

 - Citation Style Comparison Table